-Fall Semester Return to Campus Guidelines
+Fall semester return to campus guidelines

 - Isolation is used to keep someone who has tested positive for COVID-19 away from people who are not sick.

-We are eager to begin the fall semester and we will be sharing additional information as it becomes available on the university’s COVID-19 webpage and through our weekly Circle Back to Campus newsletter.
+Additional information as it becomes available on the university’s COVID-19 webpage and through the weekly Circle Back to Campus newsletter.